All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 Erect, energized, graceful posture at all times: body straight, chest lifted, core slightly tensed to limit side-to-side hip motion, leaning slightly forwards from ankles.
 Demonstrate how forwards lean ensures forwards steps will always be shorter than backwards steps, so simplified single track walking acceptable.
 Backwards walk particularly important, since it will feel unnatural initially.
 Leaders can step either heel first (common among Argentinian men, wearing shoes with elevated heels) or on front of foot (my preferred way of tango walking, wearing shoes with non-elevated heels).
 Walk softly, without slamming feet against floor, regardless of whether stepping heel first or front of feet first.
 Students who cannot gracefully walk/dance alone to tango music certainly cannot dance well with partner.

 Core instability common posture problem in beginner followers, which breaks connection between torso and feet, meaning leader cannot control follower's feet by controlling her torso.
-Leading feels like wrestling match, or like steering wobbly versus stable bicycle.
+Leading feels like wrestling match, or like steering bicycle with loose handlebars.
 Demonstrate walking with exaggerated instability, so side to side motion of hips as with salsa or hula dancing, then compare with stable tango walk: "Walk like cat, not like cow".

 Coordination of step timing only possible if follower gives control of her body to leader.
 Rebellious follower balks until she understands where she is being lead, only moves when she is ready, puts foot down when she wants, not when leader wants.
-Disregard for leader's step timing acceptable with strict tempo dancing, but absolutely unacceptable for rubato dancing.
+Disregard for leader's step timing acceptable with strict tempo musicality, but absolutely unacceptable for rubato musicality.
 Cooperative follower trusts and obeys without thinking, so that she and leader move as harmonious unit.
-With rubato dancing, cooperative follower mirrors leader's movements exactly, in both direction and timing.

 Beginner awkwardness and lack of self confidence is acceptable in followers but not leaders.
 Even slight awkwardness or lack of self confidence in leader will be detected by follower and cause her to lose trust in leader, which will then likely cause her to balk at his lead, then leader will detect her mistrust, causing him to further lose self confidence, and so on in negative feedback loop.
 True self confidence comes from practice of repeatedly doing things correctly.
 Pretending to be confident without underlying mastery of skills manifests as brutality.

-Music appreciation necessary to lead well, follow well or even be competent spectator of tango dancing.
-Students should have listening library of at least 1000 songs (900 tangos, 50 milongas, 50 tango valses), representing all major orchestras of both Old Guard era and Golden Age (Biagi, Caló, Canaro, Carabelli, De Angelis, D'Agostino, D'Arienzo, De Angelis, De Caro, Demare, Di Sarli, Donato, Firpo, Fresedo, Laurenz, Lomuto, Maglio, Malerba, Pugliese, Rodríguez, Tanturi, Troilo, Típica Los Provincianos, Típica Victor), to which they should practice dancing alone, to develop appreciation for music and improve dance skills.
-Assuming songs average 3 minutes in length, dancing alone twice to each of 1000 songs would take about 100 hours, or slightly over 3 months at 1 hour of practice per day.
-Additional listening highly advised.
-After enough practice with enough different music, leader should be able to skillfully lead and follower to follow with appreciation even to tango songs they have never listened to previously.
+Musicality is necessary to lead well, follow well or even be competent spectator of tango dancing.
+Students should have listening library of at least 1000 songs (900 tangos, 50 milongas, 50 tango valses), representing all major orchestras of both Old Guard era and Golden Age (Biagi, Caló, Canaro, Carabelli, De Angelis, D'Agostino, D'Arienzo, De Angelis, De Caro, Demare, Di Sarli, Donato, Firpo, Fresedo, Laurenz, Lomuto, Maglio, Malerba, Pugliese, Rodríguez, Tanturi, Troilo, Típica Los Provincianos, Típica Victor), to which they should practice dancing alone, to develop dance musicality.
+Assuming songs average 3 minutes in length, listening to each song 20 times (including dancing alone at least once to each song) to each of 1000 songs would take about 1000 hours, or slightly less than 3 years at 1 hour of practice per day.
+Those with natural musical talent or previous musical training might require much less time to develop deep feel for tango music.
+Those with "bad ear" (which typically means psychological inhibitions rather than physiological ear or brain defect) might never develop deep feel for tango music.
+After enough practice with enough different tango music, leader should be able to skillfully lead and follower to follow with appreciation even to tango songs they have never listened to previously.
 (Free tango music MP3s available at https://www.eltangoysusinvitados.com, or use internet streaming service such as YouTube or Spotify.)

 Close hold tango dancing only works well when both partners truly want to dance with one another, versus merely acquiescing to other person's desire.
 Understand and use cabeceo/mirada to make, solicit, accept and refuse invitations.
 Women need to become comfortable repeatedly refusing men's invitations, since women are doing no one a favor by dancing without enthusiasm.
 Men must become comfortable with repeated rejection.
 Men and women alike may have good but non-evident reasons for not inviting/accepting: tired, not in good mood, waiting for another partner, don't like music, etc. Women should avoid directly inviting men, since very few women can tolerate open rejection by men, and instead should use mirada to solicit invitations.
 Men who "mercy dance" with women are making the same mistake as women who mercy dance with men.
 Unenthusiastic dancing is usually bad dancing, and bad dancing is worse than not dancing at all: learn to enjoy sitting and listening to music!